 - Capers.
 Another non-traditional addition that I love.
 Capers are salty, tangy, and have a slight lemon flavor.

 - Feta.
-Feta is the creamy addition that takes this salad to the next level and makes it a pleasure to eat.
+Large chunks of feta is the creamy addition that takes this salad to the next level and makes it a pleasure to eat.

 Use feta in brine, not the pre-crumbled feta.
 The crumbled type is much drier and doesn’t have as much flavor.

 - Greek Salad Dressing.
-Classic Mediterranean ingredients like olive oil, red wine vinegar, and garlic star in this simple, light dressing.
+Classic Mediterranean ingredients like olive oil, red wine vinegar (or fresh lemon juice if you prefer), and garlic star in this simple, light dressing.
 It complements the salad ingredients without overpowering them.

 - Soak the red onion in water.

-- Stir the Greek salad dressing ingredients together.
+- Whisk the Greek salad dressing ingredients together.

 - Toss the lettuce and part of the dressing in a large bowl.

-- Toss everything together, finishing the salad with part of the feta, salt, and pepper.
+- Toss all the vegetables together, finishing the salad with part of the feta, salt, and pepper.
 ENJOY!

 - To Store.
 Refrigerate leftover salad in an airtight container for up to 2 days.